 Kevin Garnett made a guest appearance on the All The Smoke podcast featuring Matt Barnes and Stephen Jackson.
-Garnett talked about numerous basketball-related topics, and as one of the best trash-talkers in NBA history, he shared who are the two best trash-talkers he had the opportunity to play against.
+Garnett talked about numerous basketball-related topics.
+One of the best trash-talkers in NBA history, he shared who the two best trash-talkers he had the opportunity to play against throughout two decades of his career.

 Garnett started his career in the mid-’90s when players had more freedom to trash-talk against their opponents.
 This way, players wanted to get a much-needed edge in every situation they could, and according to Garnett, Gary Payton and Charles Barkley are the best to do it.
 It’s not so much of a surprise Garnett mentioned these two legends because their names often came up in these conversations.
 On the other hand, he offers a great insight into how Gary Payton was able to control the entire game while at the same time trash-talking to almost everyone on the court.